r0zetta/graph_simulations/README.md

 **connect_random** (default: 0.4) after random nodes are added to the graph, some additional edges are created between existing nodes.
 Some connections are intentionally formed between a randomly selected pair of nodes.
 The number of connections made this way is determined by multiplying **num_nodes** with **connect_random**.

 The above description of graph.py's initialization options probably doesn't make sense.
-However, I will illustrate how the parameters work with a few examples.
+However, how these parameters work will be illustrated in the following examples.

 ## Example 1: default settings